seng438-winter-2023/seng438-a5-Racheld3/seng438-a5-team_number.md

 | Isaiah Lemieux            |

 # Introduction
 In a much similar fashion to the previous assignments in this course, we were given another opportunity to put into practice: the knowledge we have been acquiring throughout our lectures.
-We were expected to install and use a reliability growth assessment tool we chose The Covariate Software Failure and Reliability Assessment Tool (C-SFRAT).
+We were expected to install and use a reliability growth assessment tool we chose the Covariate Software Failure and Reliability Assessment Tool (C-SFRAT).
 This is an open source application which applies covariate software reliability models.

 # Assessment Using Reliability Growth Testing
 Result of model comparison (selecting top two models)